Eastern lowland gorilla: Behaviour

 Eastern lowland gorillas are highly sociable and very peaceful, living in groups of two to over 30.
 A group usually consists of one silverback, several females and their offspring.
 Silverbacks are strong and each group has one dominant leader (see alpha male).
 These males protect their group from danger.
 Young silverback males will slowly begin to leave their natal group when they reach maturity, and will then attempt to attract females to form their own group.

 Relatively little is known about the social behaviour, history and ecology of eastern lowland gorillas, partly because of civil war in the Democratic Republic of the Congo.
 However, some aspects of social behaviour have been studied.
 For example, gorillas form harems which may include two full-grown males.
 One third of gorilla groups in East Africa have two grown males in their group.

 Most primates are bonded together by the relationship between females, a pattern also seen in many human families.
 Once they reach maturity, both females and males usually leave the group.
 Females usually join another group or a lone silverback adult male, whereas males may stay together temporarily, until they attract females and establish their own groups.
 It is commonly believed that the structure of the gorilla group is to prevent predation.

 Reproduction

-A female will give birth to a single mother after a gestation period of about 8 1/2 months.
+A female will give birth to a single infant after a gestation period of about 8 1/2 months.
 They breastfeed for about three years.
 The baby can crawl at around nine weeks old and can walk at about 35 weeks old.
 Infant gorillas normally stay with their mother for three to four years and mature at around 8 years old (females) and 12 years old (males).